What You Can Do With an Art History Degree

 - Art Noveau: an art style that was popular from 1890s-1910s.

-- Arts and Crafts Movement:
+- Arts and Crafts Movement: an international art movement that had simple and anti-industrial forms.

 - Baroque: an European extravagant and ornate art style that popular from early 17th century to late 18th century.